zsparal/api-documentation/source/payments/refunds.rst

 Refunds for regular payment integrations are created using the :doc:`Refunds API </reference/v2/refunds-api/overview>`.

-To create refunds for order-based integrations, please refer to the :doc:`Create order refund endpoint </reference/v2/refunds-api/create-order-refund>` instead.
+To create refunds for order-based integrations, refer to the :doc:`Create order refund endpoint </reference/v2/refunds-api/create-order-refund>` instead.

 Next to the API endpoint, you can also `create refunds manually